celery/celery/docs/getting-started/first-steps-with-celery.rst

 Celery, like a consumer appliance, doesn't need much to be operated.
 It has an input and an output, where you must connect the input to a broker and maybe the output to a result backend if so wanted.
-But if you look closely at the back there's a lid revealing loads of sliders, dials and buttons: this is the configuration.
+But if you look closely at the back there's a lid revealing loads of sliders, dials, and buttons: this is the configuration.

 The default configuration should be good enough for most uses, but there are many things to tweak so Celery works just the way you want it to.